 During the PAE treatment

 As the in-office procedure begins, a small incision will be made in your upper thigh or wrist as to gain access to your arterial system.
 A small, spaghetti-like catheter is then placed into the vessels that supply blood to your prostate.

 As the prostate is reached, small microscopic particles are injected into the blood vessels and the blood flow to your prostate is decreased.
 This process will be repeated as to reach both sides of the prostate.

 After the PAE treatment

 As the blood flow decreases, the prostate will begin to shrink, and your urinary symptoms will begin to improve.
 Because the treatment is outpatient and takes nearly one to four hours to perform, you can resume normal activity within the day.

 Potomac Urology has teamed up with Dr. Bagla to perform over 1,000 PAEs in the last year and is currently performing approximately 100 PAE procedures each month.

 Schedule a BPH Consultation

 If you’re struggling with BPH, prostate artery embolization may be an option for you.
 The board-certified urologists at Potomac Urology have extensive experience treating BPH using a variety of methods, including PAE.
-If you’re struggling with symptoms of an enlarged prostate, contact Potomac Urology today to schedule an appointment in Woodbridge, Alexandria, or National Harbor.
+If you’re struggling with symptoms of an enlarged prostate, contact Potomac Urology today to schedule an appointment in Woodbridge, Fair Oaks, Alexandria, or National Harbor.